Allyson Kapin, Founder of Women Who Tech and Rad Campaign

 Jimmy Wales, Founder of Wikimedia Foundation

-Jimmy Wales is an American Internet entrepreneur best known as the Founder of Wikimedia Foundation – the charity which operates Wikipedia.org – and the Co-Founder of Wikia.com.
+Jimmy Wales is an American Internet entrepreneur living in the UK and best known as the Founder of Wikimedia Foundation – the charity which operates Wikipedia.org – and the Co-Founder of Wikia.com.

 Wales received his Bachelor’s degree in Finance from Auburn University and his Master’s in Finance from University of Alabama.
 During his academic career, he published an academic paper called “On the pricing of Index Options when all the underlying assets follow a lognormal diffusion”.
 Before he started his career as Internet entrepreneur, Wales worked as a futures and options trader in Chicago, trading mostly short-term interest rate derivatives and currency futures.

 In 2007, The World Economic Forum recognized Wales as one of its Young Global Leaders.
 This prestigious award acknowledges the top 250 young leaders for their professional accomplishments, commitment to society, and potential to shape the world’s future.
 Wales also received the Time 100 Award in 2006 when he was named one of the world’s most influential people in the “Scientists & Thinkers” category.
 He was appointed a fellow of the Berkman Center for Internet & Society at Harvard Law School in 2005, and he joined the Board of Directors of the nonprofit organization Creative Commons in 2006.

 In January 2001, Wales started Wikipedia.org, the online encyclopedia that anyone can edit.
 Today, Wikipedia and its sister projects are among the top five most visited websites.
 In mid-2003, Wales set up the Wikimedia Foundation, a nonprofit organization based in San Francisco, CA, to support Wikipedia.org.
 The Foundation is now based in downtown San Francisco.
 It boasts a staff of close to 150 that focuses on fundraising, technology, and programming to expand Wikipedia.
 Wales now sits on the Board of Trustees of the Wikimedia Foundation and continues to act as a key spokesperson.